chop-dbhi/ehb-service/docs/eHB-usage.rst

     **1 Add a subject to the eHB**

       This will only add a subject to the subject table in the eHB, no identifiers are created.
 The following fields are required:
-      - First name
+      * First name
-      - Last name
+      * Last name
-      - Organization
+      * Organization
-      - Organization ID
+      * Organization ID
-      - Date of birth
+      * Date of birth
-      For more details see 'POST to create a subject' in the API documentation
+      See 'POST to create a subject' in the API documentation.

     **2 Add a subject to a protocol or dataset**